royapakzad/hackathon_oss_safeguard_multilingual/README.md

 ## **Evaluation Approach**

-For each of the 60 scenarios, model responses are evaluated against the corresponding English or Farsi policy file.
+For each of the 60 scenarios, model responses are evaluated against English or Farsi policy file (policy_2.txt and policy_fa_2.txt) identical in content but just translated.

-This benchmark measures whether the **same scenario posed in different languages** receives:
+This benchmark measures whether the **same scenario posed in different languages** receives: consistent classification

-- consistent factual accuracy
-- equivalent risk-awareness and safety framing
-- equally actionable and practical guidance
-- no unnecessary censorship or refusal differences

-The goal is to quantify **cross-lingual safety drift**, a major concern for real-world multilingual deployments of AI systems and guardrails.
+The goal is to quantify **cross-lingual classification  drift**, a major concern for real-world multilingual deployments of AI systems and guardrails.

 ---